Extending MyBatis Generator

 Extension Points

 MBG provides a number of different extension points.
-The following sections list the different methods of extending MBG, and describe the types of activities that can be accomplished with the different extensions.
+The following sections list the different methods of extending MBG, and describe the types of activities that can be achieved with the different extensions.
 If you need some help understanding the different options, feel free to ask a question on the user mailing list.

-is an abstract class that can be extended to supply
+org.mybatis.generator.api.AbstractRuntime is an abstract class that can be extended to supply

 different code generators than the versions supplied with MBG.
 A good example of

-such an implementation would be a FreeMarker or Velocity template based
+such an implementation would be a FreeMarker or Velocity template-based

 technology of your choice.
-The base IntrospectedTable
+The base AbstractRuntime class holds an instance of

-that can be queried
+That class holds an instance of org.mybatis.generator.internal.rules.Rules that can be queried

 to determine many of the rules for code generation.

-based on the value of the targetRuntime
+based on the value of the targetRuntime attribute of the

-element.
+<context> element.
 In many cases it will be far simpler

-to extend one of the built in implementations, rather than creating an implementation
+to extend one of the built-in implementations rather than creating an implementation

 from scratch.
-The following table shows the built in implementations:
+The following table shows the built-in implementations:

-TargetRuntime | Implementation |
+| TargetRuntime | Implementation |

-MyBatis3 (default) | org.mybatis.generator.codegen.mybatis3.IntrospectedTableMyBatis3Impl |
+| MyBatis3 | org.mybatis.generator.runtime.mybatis3.LegacyJavaRuntime |

 If you choose to implement this extension point, specify the fully qualified

-attribute of the <context>
+attribute of the <context> element.

 org.mybatis.generator.api.IntrospectedColumn

-is a class that holds information about a
+IntrospectedColumn is a class that holds information about a

 column as it is returned from database metadata.
 In some rare